varnish/Varnish-Book/varnish_book.rst

 Exercise: ``PURGE`` an article from the backend ...............................................

 .. training: Main idea in this exercise: Those with permissions can initiate invalidation.
-You can come with either direct invalidation or another component like VAC if you have are on a complicated infrastructured.
+You can come with either direct invalidation or another component like VAC if you have are on a complicated infrastructure.
 .. training: consider to remove this exercise

 - Send a ``PURGE`` request to Varnish from your backend server after an article is published.